Lachee/discord-rpc-csharp/README.md

 This is a C# _implementation_ of the [Discord RPC](https://github.com/discordapp/discord-rpc) library which was originally written in C++.
 This avoids having to use the official C++ and instead provides a managed way of using the Rich Presence within the .NET environment*.

+While the offical C++ library has been depreciated, this library has continued support and development for all your Rich Presence need, without requiring the Game SDK.

 This library supports all features of the Rich Presence that the official C++ library supports, plus a few extra:
  - **Message Queuing**
  - **Threaded Reads**